Latest News« Back to News

 Run by the Prayer Book Society, the national contest introduces young people to the 1662 Book of Common Prayer created by Thomas Cranmer, Archbishop of Canterbury, during the Reformation.

-Oliver, who progressed through local heats, memorised the Collect, Epistle and Gospel for the Accession Service for the finals.
+Oliver, who progressed to through local heats, memorised the Collect, Epistle and Gospel for the Accession Service for the finals.

 The Reverend Clifford Swartz, Chaplain of Haberdashers’ Monmouth Schools, said: “Oliver recited portions of the Service on the Anniversary of the Accession of the Reigning Sovereign at the competition in front of an audience and judges, and was a credit to himself and the school.”